aleshaleksey/fansys23/05-skills.md

 This bonus stacks.
 However, the number of assistants can be no higher than [base] of the initiating character.
 So a level 5 character can benefit from no more than 1 assistant.
 A level 12 character can benefit from no more than 3 assistants.

-Some skills cannot be assisted.
+There are times where no bonus can be gained by assisting mainly with skills where only one character is active, or when there is not enough time to do anything to help.

-**Optional rule**: If it makes sense that a different skill should be able to help (for example assisting a "Spellworking" roll with a "Knowledge: Arcana" roll, or assisting a "Tinker" roll with an "Academics" roll, or assisting a "Harvest") in a given situation, the alternate skill can also be used for assisting.
-This rule can be problematic since, firstly it slows down the game as players may go into unnecessary long justifications, and secondly, adds a lot more to DM whimsy.
+**Optional rule**: If it makes sense that a different skill should be able to help (for example assisting a "Spellworking" roll with a "Knowledge: Arcana" roll, or assisting a "Tinker" roll with an "Academics" roll, or assisting a "Harvest" with "Fortify" or "Knowledge: Nature") in a given situation, the alternate skill can also be used for assisting.
+This rule can be problematic since a) it slows down the game as players may go into unnecessary long justifications, and b), adds a lot more to DM whimsy.
 On the other hand, this can also encourage creative role-play.
 An ["Optional Suggested Assisting Skills"](#optional-suggested-assisting-skills) table is provided below.

 ___
 ### Skill groups